knowledge-summary/programming-book-summary/designing-data-intensive-applications.md

    - Example: Batch processing - throughput, online system - response time (a distribution of values, using percentile is better than using average)

 ### Describing Performance
 Latency and response time is not the same.
-Response time is what the user see.
+Response time is what the user see, which includes network delays and queueing delays.

 Percentiles are abbreviated, median as p50, 95th percentile as p95.
 High percentiles of response times, also known as tail latencies are important.
 Slowest requests can be associated with valuable customers.

-Head-of-line blocking - queuing delay
+Head-of-line blocking - queuing delay where slow requests hold up the processing of subsequent requests and cause slow overall response time due to the time waiting for prior request to be completed

 Tail latency amplification - Even if only a small percentage of backend calls are slow, the chance of getting a slow call increases if an end-user request requires multiple backend calls, and so a higher proportion of end-user requests end up being slow

-Approximation algorithm - Forward decay, t-digest, HdrHistogram
+Approximation algorithm to calculate response time percentiles - Forward decay, t-digest, HdrHistogram

 You need to rethink your architecture on every order of magnitude load increase.
 - Scaling up (vertical scaling, moving to a more powerful machine)